-STOP PRESS; The Hymen is NOT a membrane that partially covers the vaginal opening?
+The hymen is not a membrane that partially covers the vaginal opening?

-After 24 years of nursing experience, the majority of this in women’s health, I have always thought that the Hymen was a thin membrane that partially covers the vaginal opening which could in some cases be torn by having sex or during sports.
+After 24 years of nursing experience, the majority of this in women’s health, I have always thought the hymen was a thin membrane that partially covers the vaginal opening and could in some cases be torn by having sex or doing sport.
 That is what it says in the anatomy books anyway.